 Crimes Against the Elderly

-When using your credit card to make a donation or a purchase online, you should immediately receive a notification email confirmation with the amount that you have charged.
-If you do not see this reply email within a few seconds or minutes, contact your credit card company to put a hold on the transaction.
+Set up notifications on your credit card to text or email you when you use your credit card to donate or make an online purchase If you do not get the notification within minutes, contact your credit card company to put a hold on the transaction.
 It is most likely a scam.
-Kiplinger's article written my Miriam Cross, '6 Scams that Prey on the Elderly' is a must read.
+Kiplinger's article written my Miriam Cross, 6 Scams that Prey on the Elderly is a must read.

 Not all scams are over the phone

 Fake “repair and utility workers” are taking advantage of the vulnerable and elderly showing up on doorsteps claiming to have gotten orders to fix something.
 Keep the worker outside while you make an independent call to the company to see if they have sent someone.
 Ask to see proper identification and most importantly, do not open the door.
 If you do walk outside with any worker to see something, take you keeps and lock your door behind you.

 Additional Resources: Information from the FBI about Elder Fraud